 - a network of coalitions and champions who will challenge negative narratives about refugees and create opportunities for social connections at the workplace, in the neighborhood, and beyond.

 New American Cities builds upon LIRS’ New American Pathways (NAP) program, which was piloted in 2019.
-NAP was also supported by Walmart and provided career upskilling and advancement to refugees and other immigrants around the country, allowing them to move from survival jobs into meaningful careers.
+NAP was also supported by Walmart and provided career upskilling and advancement to refugees and other immigrants around the country, allowing them to move from starter jobs into meaningful careers.

 - Wages increased from just under $9/hour to an average of $14/hour–an average annual salary increase of $10,000/year